 The Name must be unique within this Analysis Engine.
 The URL identifies a file resource.
-If both the URL and URL suffix are used, the file resource is formed by combining the first URL part with the language-identifier, followed by the URL suffix; see Section 2.4.1.11, "Resource Manager Configuration" in UIMA References.
-URLs may be written as "relative" URLs; in this case they are resolved by looking them up relative to the classpath and/or datapath.
+If both the URL and URL suffix are used, the file resource is formed by combining the first URL part with the language-identifier, followed by the URL suffix; see Resource Manager Configuration.
+URLs may be written as relative URLs; in this case they are resolved by looking them up relative to the classpath and/or datapath.
 A relative URL has the path part starting without an intial "/"; for example: file:my/directory/file.
-An absolute URL starts with file:/ or file:/// or file:// some.network.address/.
-For more information about URLs, please read the javaDoc information for the Java class "URL".
+An absolute URL starts with file:/ or file:// or file://some.network.address/.
+For more information about URLs, please read the javaDoc information for the Java class URL.